Trump faces global resistance to US plan to cut WHO funding - KVIA

 German Chancellor Angela Merkel expressed her “full support” for the WHO and similar international groups, and stressed that it will take “a strong and coordinated international response” to defeat the pandemic, said her spokesman, Steffen Seibert.

+French President Emmanuel Macron expressed his support for the WHO and said the organization must play a “central role” as part of an “ambitious and coordinated international response” to the virus crisis.

+Macron stressed the need to bring “massive aid” to the most vulnerable countries, especially in Africa.

-British Foreign Secretary Dominic Raab, who is standing in for Prime Minister Boris Johnson as he recovers from the coronavirus, said the leaders agreed that rapid development and production of treatments and a vaccine are crucial, the British government said.
+British Foreign Secretary Dominic Raab, who is standing in for Prime Minister Boris Johnson as he recovers from the coronavirus, said the leaders agreed that rapid development and production of treatments and a vaccine are crucial.

 Raab also stressed the need for an “internationally coordinated” response.